Kannan171/tp/docs/DeveloperGuide.md

 - **`tag`**: Contains classes related to tag management
 - **`util`**: Contains utility classes used across the model

-Key features of the Model layer:
+Key features of the Model component:

 1. **Data Management**:

-   - Stores and manages all application data (persons, meetings, modules, etc.) in storage layer
+   - Stores and manages all application data (persons, meetings, modules, etc.) in storage component
    - Ensures data consistency and integrity
    - Provides methods for data manipulation and retrieval
    - Maintains relationships between different data entities